stefank-29/Restaurant-Site/README.md

 # Restaurant Site
-Restaurant site built with JavaScript, CSS and HTML.
+Restaurant site built for assignment as part of the curriculum for the JavaScript course on The Odin Project.

 ![Image of project](restaurant.gif)

 ## [Live demo of the project](https://stefank-29.github.io/Restaurant-Site/)

+### Built with:
+* JavaScript
+* CSS3
+* HTML5
+* Webpack
+* Git